kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

 moved under a separate key (to be defined during implementation).
 The `questions.yaml` for the Rancher UI is updated accordingly.
 The fact that a ConfigMap and controller-managed applier are involved is hidden from the user.

+Additionally, the chart exposes a Helm value (default: `kubewarden-defaults`) which is passed to the controller binary as the `--defaults-configmap-name` flag.
+This allows operators to customize the ConfigMap name if needed.

 # Migration path